 You will find channels such as MBC 2 and MBC Drama, almost all Egyptian and Saudi channels (and from every other Arab country), religious channels (Islamic and Christian), news channels such as Al-Arabiya al-Hadath, al-Jazeera Documentary, channels for children (and Arabic learners ;-), etc.

 I still prefer to watch TV on a TV which means that I opted for the Amazon Fire app which can be installed and downloaded easily.
 You can get it for free on amazon – just download and install it:

 Unfortunately, there is no trial option.
 You need to buy a subscription.
 Don’t be shocked when you see the high prices for the boxes.
 What you need is the mobile package.

-The price is 5 Euros per month or 50 Euros per year.
+The price is 5 US-Dollars/Euros per month or 50 Dollars/Euros per year.
 I would recommend to pay it monthly just in case the service goes offline.
 If there is one of the big Islamic holidays (Eid al-Adha and end of Ramadan), check on the website if there is any special offer.